-Cash Equivalents
+Cash and Cash Equivalents

-Short term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash comprises of cash on hand and demand deposits.
+Cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.